 Those in charge of the program were themselves not familiar with field data collection, and initially even averse to this idea.
 Hence, the task of training and guiding the field monitors felt like an exceptionally heavy and solitary exercise.
 The field survey questionnaire forms and content were revamped and designed from scratch.
 The procedures for collecting, entering, cleaning, analysing and reporting the data were written and taught to the field monitors from scratch as well.
 There was also an immense language barrier in the way, as the field monitors could only communicate in either Bahasa Indonesian or Bahasa Dawan (a Bahasa dialect spoken by people on the island of Timor).
 All the procedures and instructions, written and explained in English, had to be translated in some way.
 In this case, the most worrisome plumbing issue was: how to make sure that the survey questions are translated correctly and with clarity?
 The survey data itself, consisting of large amounts of quantitative and qualitative responses, could understandably only be collected in Bahasa Indonesian.
 Yet, to have someone willing to help out with the translation alone was a difficult struggle, which perfectly unraveled some quite unacceptable levels of inertia seen among the program implementers based in the capital.
 Some of them were simply not entertained by evidence and reporting.
 Myself travelling to the border town, in order to work with the field monitors more directly, usually took an entire day of airborne and on-the-road travel under very challenging terrains and landscapes.
 But those travels are definitely worth it, given the growing motivation seen among the field monitors.

 In terms of psychological resources, it is specifically about the support, assistance, and commitment from the people in charge of the program.
 Usually, field data collection and analysis are done by entire teams.
 If a team member is unsure about something or faces some analytical problems, there will at least be one or more team members who can compensate for the limitations of the skills of others.
 In other words, field data collection is not supposed to be a lonely enterprise.
 Hence, for some time my anxiety ran high, as I was constantly unsure of whether I was on the right track in terms of methodology while not having many people around me to ask for advice.
 Even though I had earned the trust and support from those at the highest levels in charge of the program, the majority of those below were initially resistant to the whole idea of more rigorous field data collection and evaluation.
-It required more work and effort from their side, and it was a natural trigger.
+It required more work and effort from their side, and it became a natural trigger of resentment.
 That presented another pain-staking challenge to undertake: how to keep up the motivation of not just the field monitors, but also among the program implementers while trying to get around the internal resistance.

 This brings into relevance the third main point from the paper, namely inertia: a tendency to do nothing or to remain unchanged.
 In the context of programs, Duflo describes inertia as being “complete ignorance of the reality of the field”.
 To do plumbing necessitates containing inertia.
 This is perhaps the main point that I could relate to the most from the paper.
 While Duflo describes how inertia is deeply ingrained in governments, I would also extend this observation to international organisations.
 Following several rounds of self-contemplations, I have concluded that the internal resistance came from sheer inertia.
 In the policy world, I have conceded to the fact that not everyone is interested in details and evidence, as they require extra time, effort and dedication.
 Understandably, leaders in the policy have to take many large and important decisions under tight time constraints.
 But if not government officials or bureaucrats, then I had certainly expected people working in international organisations to be more entertained by details and evidence.